Areas of Expertise

-Southern Music, in THE ROUTLEDGE COMPANION TO THE LITERATURE OF THE SOUTH (K. Burnett, T. Hagstette, and M. Miller, eds., 2022).
+Southern Music, in THE ROUTLEDGE COMPANION TO LITERATURE OF THE U.S. SOUTH (K. Burnett, T. Hagstette, and M. Miller, eds., 2022).

-The Speculative South, in THE ROUTLEDGE COMPANION TO THE LITERATURE OF THE SOUTH (K. Burnett, T. Hagstette, and M. Miller, eds., 2022).
+The Speculative South, in THE ROUTLEDGE COMPANION TO LITERATURE OF THE U.S. SOUTH (K. Burnett, T. Hagstette, and M. Miller, eds., 2022).